Frequently Asked Questions about the Environmental Education Grants Program

 - My tribe is interested in applying for an EE grant.
 We would apply as a Federally Recognized Tribe and our Environmental Department, which does educate the community, would be the administrator of the grant.
 I did not see the term “federally recognized tribe” under the eligibility section, but I did see tribal organizations could be eligible.
 Are we eligible to receive a grant?

-No. Per Section III of the RFP: “Tribal education agencies that are eligible to apply include a school or community college which is controlled by an Indian tribe, band, or nation, which is recognized as eligible for special programs and services provided by the United States to Indians because of their status as Indians and which is not administered by the Bureau of Indian Affairs.
-Tribal organizations do not qualify unless they meet that criteria or the non-profit criteria listed above.
-The terms for eligibility are defined in Section 3 of the National Environmental Education Act and 40 CFR 47.105.”
+No. Per Section III of the RFP: “Tribal education agencies that are eligible to apply include a school or community college which is controlled by an Indian tribe, band, or nation, which is recognized as eligible for special programs and services provided by the United States to Indians because of their status as Indians and which is not administered by the Bureau of Indian Education.
+Tribal organizations do not qualify unless they meet that criteria or the non-profit criteria (having 501C3 status with the IRS).”

 - May an organization apply for 501(c)(3) status at the same time as they apply for a grant, or do they have to have the status approved before they submit their application to the EPA?